editsbyrafayyy/Restaurant-Management-System-FSP-/README.md

 # Restaurant-Management-System-FSP-
-A functioning Restaurant Management System for our first semester project
+A Functioning Restaurant Management System For our First-Semester Project